Royals vs. Athletics Player Props Betting Odds

-Player prop bet odds for Bobby Witt Jr. and others are listed when the Oakland Athletics host the Kansas City Royals at Oakland-Alameda County Coliseum on Monday at 9:40 PM ET.
+Oddsmakers have set player props for Bobby Witt Jr., Brent Rooker and others when the Kansas City Royals visit the Oakland Athletics at Oakland-Alameda County Coliseum on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!